kyma-project/kyma/common/makefiles/README.md

-# makefiles directory
+# Makefiles directory

-The `makefiles` directory contains a various makefiles that contains common targets, which are used in Kyma components.
+The `makefiles` directory contains various Makefiles that include common targets, used in Kyma components.